top of page

 Source: (TSK, 2023)

 Ashuganj 450 MW Gas Power Plant (South), also known as Ashuganj South Thermal Power Plant, is a Combined Cycle (CC) power plant situated within Ashuganj Power Station Complex in Sonaram under Ashuganj Upazila in Brahmanbaria District of Bangladesh (Coordinates: 24.0432, 91.0149).
-It has been sponsored by Ashuganj Power Station Company Limited (APSCL), a State-owned Enterprise (SOE) under the Bangladesh Power Development Board (BPDB), as a publicly owned Independent Power Producer (IPP) for 25 years.
+It has been sponsored by Ashuganj Power Station Company Limited (APSCL), a State-owned Enterprise (SOE) under Bangladesh Power Development Board (BPDB), as a publicly owned Independent Power Producer (IPP) for 25 years.
 The sponsor declared its Commercial Operation Date (COD) on 22 July 2016 and, according to schedule, it is to retire on 21 July 2041.

 Capacity